Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Results

 \subsection{HyperLAU on toy examples}

-First we demonstrate the effect of our algorithm on illustrative synthetic examples, which contain only a small number of features and a few data points each, so that it is easier to comprehend the obtained results (see concrete calculations in SI).
-The first toy example is specified by the longitudinal dataset containing the following three entries: 0?0 - ?00, 10? - 1?0 and 11? - ?11.
-When considering only three features, there can be no interactions of higher dimension than two, so it is sufficient to consider the models $F$, 1 and 2.
-The results given by the different models are illustrated in Figure \ref{res_toy_ex}A.
+First we demonstrate the effect of our algorithm on illustrative synthetic examples, which contain only a small number of features and a few data points each, so that it is easier to comprehend the obtained results.
+Furthermore, we bench-mark HyperLAU on a dataset, that has already been used to demonstrate HyperTraPS-CT \cite{aga_hypertraps-ct_2024}, both on the complete dataset and after randomly inserting artificial uncertain features.
+Details and results for both examples can be found in the SI.

-To indicate the pairings compatible with the input data, we have to take into account that every `?' could either be a zero or a one.
-From the first data point, we therefore get the compatible transitions 000 - 000 and 000 - 100.
-The other combinations, having 010 in the ancestor state, are not possible, because we assume the attainment of a feature to be irreversible, and the second position in the descendant is clearly marked by a zero.
-Following the same logic, the second sample gives us either 100 - 100 or 100 - 110, and the last one 110 - 111 or 111 - 111.
-The combination in which ancestor and descendant are represented by the same string, can't tell us much about the further progress from the corresponding state.
-That restricts us to the set of 000 - 100, 100 - 110 and 110 - 111, which depicts the clear path 000 - 100 - 110 - 111.
-Looking at Figure \ref{res_toy_ex}A, this is predicted by all three models.
-The explicit calculation for this example is given in the Supplementary Text.

-The other toy example we present here has been used to demonstrate the continuous-time version of HyperTraPS \cite{aga_hypertraps-ct_2024}.
-The data are generated by a process where pairs of already obtained features influence the further evolutionary trajectory in a non-additive way beyond the pairwise interaction picture of MHN.
-In Figure \ref{res_toy_ex}B, we demonstrate that the main tendency of the most likely pathways learned under the full model $F$ allowing arbitrary interactions fit the ones that are learned by HyperTraPS-CT in \cite{aga_hypertraps-ct_2024} (see Figure \ref{res_toy_ex}B i - ii).